 Is the shinkansen to Kanazawa covered by the JR Pass?

-Yes, the Hokuriku Shinkansen route is covered by the nationwide JR Pass.
+Eligible Hokuriku Shinkansen routes are generally covered by the nationwide JR Pass, but always check your exact train and pass conditions before relying on it.
 Depending on your route, regional rail passes such as the Hokuriku Arch Pass may also offer better value than a full nationwide pass.

 Final Verdict